epfl-ada/ada-2023-project-crunchychicken/README.md

 *Explain what we can get from this dataset and why we are using it.*

 ### IMDb Non commercial datasets
 The dataset is available online [here](https://developer.imdb.com/non-commercial-datasets/).
 Using this dataset, we can enrich the metadata about the movies in the CMU dataset, as well as the cast and crew of a movie.
 The major challenge for using this dataset is merging it with the CMU dataset.
 We have been able to merge them successfully by crawling Wikipedia and querying Wikidata to get the corresponding IMDb movie ID for each movie present in the CMU dataset.
 Next step is to also find such a mapping between the actors and actresses in the CMU dataset and their corresponding ID in the IMDb dataset, which is less critical.

+### 'TheMovies' Dataset

+The dataset is available on [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=movies_metadata.csv).
+This dataset contains metadata for all 45,000 movies listed in the Full MovieLens Dataset.
+In it, we can retrieve some interesting information to cure as well as enrich our CMU concerning the movie runtimes, release years, production companies, as well as precious information regarding the movie's success, with some ratings and the revenue.
+In the dataset, 27 500~ movies are also part of our CMU Movie Corpus.

 ## Methods